legendu-net/blog/misc/content/2017-06-11-proxychains-tips.markdown

         [proxychains] preloading /usr/local/lib/libproxychains4.so
         proxychains can't load process....: No such file or directory

-    It is possibly due to alias used with proxychains.
+    It is possibly due to alias used with ProxyChains.
     For example,
     I have the alias defined.